What You Should See In George Town, Penang - Travelswithsun

 Most attractions are accessible on foot.
 Or by trishaw!
 And many revolve around the history present at this UNESCO World Heritage zone.

-There’s street art, Little India, hidden temples and more to discover including places to try the best of Penang food so start planning your trip!
+There’s street art, Little India, hidden temples and more to discover so start planning your trip with our suggestions below!

 You can see these landmarks as part of the Penang heritage trail which starts from Armenian Street.